ANPR and CCTV privacy notice

 Images of vehicles recorded by the ANPR system will be accessible by authorised Crawley Borough Council and nominated contractors only.
 CCTV recordings and real time footage is only accessible by authorised members of council staff.

 Externally mounted CCTV is restricted and in fixed positions so it only covers the immediate vicinity surrounding the car park.
 The viewing of CCTV can be restricted.

 The purpose of collecting personal data via the use of CCTV is for the safety of all users of the car park and the prevention and detection of crime.
 Data collected via the use of ANPR is used in order to administer the operation of the car parks payment system and secure access system.

-CCTV and ANPR is currently in operation in Orchard Street multi-storey car park.
+CCTV and ANPR is currently in operation in Orchard Street, Town Hall and Kingsgate Multi-storey car parks.

 Crawley Borough Council is registered as a Data Controller with The Information Commissioner’s Office (Registration Number Z5327706).

 The Council (CBC) complies with The Data Protection Act 2018 and the GDPR.